Skip to main content

 2. Bronchitis

 Bronchitis occurs when your airways are inflamed (swollen).
 This usually causes you to cough and can make it harder to breathe.
-In studies, 3% of people reported bronchitis as a Xofluza side effect.
-But it’s also a common symptom of the flu.
+In studies, some people reported bronchitis as a Xofluza side effect.
+But it’s also a possible complication of the flu.
 So it could continue until your body recovers from your illness.

-OTC cough medications, such as Mucinex DM (guaifenesin/dextromethorphan), can help relieve bronchitis.
+OTC cough medications, such as Mucinex DM (guaifenesin / dextromethorphan), can help relieve bronchitis for some people.
 Using a humidifier may also ease this sensation.
-If these options don’t work well enough, contact your healthcare provider.
-They may prescribe you a prescription cough medication or an inhaler, like Ventolin (albuterol).
+If these options don’t work well enough, contact a healthcare professional.
+They may prescribe you a prescription cough medication or an inhaler, such as albuterol (Ventolin HFA).

 3. Nausea

 No one likes feeling sick to their stomach.
 So you should be aware that nausea is a possible Xofluza side effect.
-In clinical trials, 2% of people taking Xofluza reported it.
 This is typically a mild side effect, but it can be frustrating.
-In children, vomiting is also a common Xofluza side effect, happening to 5% of children in clinical trials.
+For children, vomiting is also a possible Xofluza side effect.
+Keep in mind that the flu can sometimes cause nausea and vomiting, particularly for children.
+So these symptoms may not be related to Xofluza.

 Taking Xofluza with food can help prevent nausea.
 So if you tend to be sensitive to stomach side effects with other medications, take your dose with food.
 Just avoid taking Xofluza with foods that contain calcium, such as dairy products.
 These can affect how well your body absorbs the medication.